Carla Hall Tells Us the Secret to Smoking Salmon Without a Smoker

 If you thought you couldn't make smoked salmon without a smoker, Carla Hall is about to blow your mind.

 That is the first thing I said after tasting Carla Hall's Hot Smoked Salmon.
 How often does a recipe get that kind of reaction?
 If it's from Chef Carla Hall, it gets that reaction pretty consistently, so this wasn't a total surprise.
 But for someone who doesn't like fish all that much, it was… an unexpected delight.
-It’s unlike any baked, broiled, grilled, or smoked salmon I’ve ever had before — it’s so good, that I can’t keep this recipe (which is part of Yummly Pro, Yummly's premium chef-guided video recipes) to myself.
+It’s unlike any baked, broiled, grilled, or smoked salmon I’ve ever had before — it’s so good, that I can’t keep this Yummly Pro Recipe to myself.

 What Makes This Recipe Amazing?